mikefrancis/mikefrancis.dev/_posts/2015-09-30-otto-laravel.markdown

 Yesterday morning I discovered [Otto](https://ottoproject.io) by HashiCorp.
 Billed as the successor to HashiCorp's popular Virtual Machine management software [Vagrant](http://vagrantup.com), it looks to further minimise the differences between local and production environment by wrapping your application (and it's dependencies) up into a container.

 Being a PHP developer I naturally wanted to see how easy it would be to get a Laravel app up and running locally.
-[Otto has a nice little example of setting up a Sintra (Ruby) site](https://ottoproject.io/intro/getting-started/install.html), so I'd suggest doing that first to get a feel for the basic Otto commands.
+[Otto has a nice little example of setting up a Sinatra (Ruby) site](https://ottoproject.io/intro/getting-started/install.html), so I'd suggest doing that first to get a feel for the basic Otto commands.

 To get started head to the [Otto](https://ottoproject.io) site, download the binary and follow the installation instructions.